Please note that new, incoming students for fall 2018 do NOT follow the process below. Click here for information for incoming students.

-- Lottery Number: Computer generated lottery numbers are randomly assigned to all students by class standing.
-Class standing is generated based on terms completed at Lawrence** at the end of winter term.
-The completion of at least 7 terms is considered “senior” standing; at least 4 terms is considered “junior” standing; and less than 4 terms is considered “sophomore” standing.
+- Lottery Number: Computer-generated lottery numbers are randomly assigned to all students by class standing.
+Class standing is generated based on terms completed at Lawrence** at the end of Winter Term.
+The completion of at least seven terms is considered “senior” standing; at least four terms is considered “junior” standing; and less than four terms is considered “sophomore” standing.
 Lottery numbers appear on students' housing contracts.
 Lottery number ranges:

 **Students who have transferred to Lawrence University from other colleges shall be counted as having been enrolled for three terms, plus all subsequent terms completed.

 - Combination rule: In order to foster hall community, preference in housing selection is given to roommates who will fill the room for all three terms.
 This is what a room could look like if students are studying abroad or living in a group house for a term.
 To go through housing selection according to your number when you or a roommate are planning on being abroad or in a different room for one of the three terms, you must find someone to fill that spot for you.
 This is where the Combination Rule comes into play.

 - Proxy form: Those who are unable to select their own housing must fill out a proxy form.
 This often is used when students are studying abroad Spring Term and are not on campus to pick up and fill out their contract.
 The proxy form allows a friend, roommate, or member of the Residence Life committee to do this for the absent student.
 At housing selection, the same rules apply: all forms, whether contract or proxy, must be signed and turned in.